 Torn between limoncello posset, dark chocolate torte and vegan salted caramel, we actually decide on the pistachio tiramisiu in the end – a favourite of Lisa’s and of her customers.
 She’s right, it’s an incredible tiramisiu, layered well with just the right amount of cream and layered sponge.
 The thick sprinkling of milk chocolate tops it off.

-While Lovage has only been open around 7 weeks, the community feel is already strong – Lisa greets each and every customer as if they’re an old friend and that’s probably another reason for the repeat business – that and the sensational food.
+While Lovage has only recently opened in Jesmond, the community feel is already strong – Lisa greets each and every customer as if they’re an old friend and that’s probably another reason for the repeat business – that and the sensational food.
 Kleo works tirelessly in the kitchen but as it partly open, it’s easy to see he’s absolutely loving every dish he creates.
 He and his small team are enjoying every second.

 For simple but classy food in a really lovely environment, Lovage has it covered.
 Menus change frequently which means there’ll always be something new to discover, while there’s also a special menu on Sundays including a roast with all the trimmings.
 Click here to book.